 Although Public Service Orientation is essential for new federal public servants, it is accessible to all employees of the federal public service.
-However, each department's Mandatory Training Coordinator (RTC) is responsible for identifying the employees that must complete the two required online courses and for registering them for those courses.
+However, each department's learning coordinator is responsible for identifying the employees that must complete the two required online courses and for registering them for those courses.

 8. Why do we need a new Public Service Orientation?

 As part of the enterprise-wide commitment to learning described in Destination 2020, the School offers to new public servants a new online Public Service Orientation designed to instill pride in the work of the public service, understand our values and ethics and learn about what government does and how it works.
 Delivering this new orientation online will allow all federal public servants to access online learning, resources and tools wherever they work in the country and without incurring any travel costs.